 There’s no denying that boxed brownie mixes are great and quick, but they’ll never quite compare with homemade – until now!

 If you follow our tips for making box brownies taste homemade, they’ll go from good to great, depending on how you change the instructions and add some additional ingredients!

 It’s very easy to make boxed brownies taste better by making simple adjustments, such as substituting oil for butter, replacing water with milk, and increasing the number of ingredients.

 As you prepare for these changes, you will spend less than two minutes more, which will be time well spent.
 Please let me know your thoughts after reviewing the results!

-How to Make Box Brownies Taste Homemade Or Even Better
+Can Box Brownies Taste Homemade Or Even Better?